celestialsahil/xrs/wip/README.md

 ## Pre-requisites:
 1. GKE Cluster to run the crossplane controlplane.
 2. Service account key with access to deploy resource in Google cloud platform
-3. Helm package to install the crossplane controlplane.
+3. Helm and Kubectl package to install the crossplane controlplane.

 ### Installation:
 ```